Is Past Tense Reading Difficult to Understand?

 First thing first, understanding the past tense of read’ is confusing because this word doesn’t require a typical ‘ed’ pattern.
 Of course, you just have to add ed at the end of most of the verbs in English to create past tense.
 Some common examples could be, talk – talked, walk-walked, and so on.
 On the other hand, the word ‘read’ remains the same in both present and past tense.

-Reading present tense is confusing because the spelling of read in both the present tense and past tense remains the same, but the pronunciation doesn’t.
+Reading the present tense is confusing because the spelling of read in both the present tense and past tense remains the same, but the pronunciation doesn’t.
 In the present tense, it will sound like read (reed), while in the past tense, it would sound like read (red).
 This difference in pronunciation makes it more complex for students, and hence they rely on a professional college paper writing service online to deal with their assignments in hand.

 Furthermore, ‘read’ is a ubiquitous word in everyday language.
 Hence it gets difficult to encounter its irregular past tense.
 As already discussed above, that student might perceive that for past tense, it would take ‘ed’ after the word, which we know is incorrect.